 Five 2.5-hour sessions with the Cabrillo Festival Orchestra and faculty are dedicated to standard repertoire training and guidance.
 An additional two 2.5-hour rehearsal services are dedicated to the preparation of Composer Workshop Fellows’ compositions for the In the Works concert.
 Additionally, all conductors participate in a variety of seminars, discussions, video review sessions and Q&A with faculty, and are welcome to observe four Festival Orchestra open rehearsals that take place during the Workshop.
 The workshop is divided into three participatory tiers with varied amounts of podium time granted.
-Six conducting FELLOWS will be selected and will receive approximately 75 minutes of total podium time conducting standard repertoire.
+Six conducting FELLOWS will be selected and will receive approximately 70 minutes of total podium time conducting standard repertoire.
 This time is divided between sessions with a string quintet and piano, a 22-piece chamber orchestra, and a full orchestra.
 Additionally, FELLOWS conduct a 40-piece chamber orchestra for 40 minutes of rehearsal in preparation for the In the Works concert.
 Tuition for FELLOWS is covered in full by the Bruno Walter Memorial Foundation Conducting Scholarships and a scholarship is provided to assist with travel and accommodation expenses.
 Six ASSOCIATES will be selected and will receive approximately 15 minutes of podium time divided between sessions with string quintet and piano, and a 22-piece chamber orchestra.
-Eight AUDITORS will be selected and will conduct an 8-minute section of a work with a 22-piece chamber orchestra.
+We are able to accommodate eight AUDITORS who will each conduct a brief, 8-minute section of a work with a 22-piece chamber orchestra.
 All conductors will be provided with a video recording of his or her individual podium sessions.

 - A CV or resume no more than two pages in length.
 In addition to detailing any conducting experience, the CV/resume should indicate your primary instrument and any training and orchestral experience on this instrument.